AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/webhooks/instant-triggers-webhooks.md

 product-area: workfront-integrations
 navigation-topic: connections-annd-webhooks
 title: Instant triggers (webhooks) in Adobe Workfront Fusion
 description: Many services provide webhooks to deliver instant notifications whenever a certain change occurs in the service.
 To process these notifications, we recommend that you use instant triggers.
-You can recognize these easily in Adobe Workfront Fusion because of their tag:
+You can recognize these easily in Adobe Workfront Fusion because of their tag - EDIT ME.
 ---

 # Instant triggers (webhooks) in Adobe Workfront Fusion